Preparing for Your Surgery

 Family and Companion Information

 You will need an adult to escort you to and from the hospital on the day of your surgery.
 If possible, this person should also accompany you to the preoperative interview so he or she can be included in all instructions given.
 This person will be responsible for your valuables, clothing and for taking you home after you are discharged.
-For your safety, you will not be admitted to or discharged from the outpatient center without an adult as your escort.
+For your safety, you will not be admitted to or discharged from outpatient surgery without an adult as your escort.
 If you are going home the day of the surgery, please arrange for someone to stay with you during the first 24 hours after your surgery.
 At the time of your interview, you will designate persons with whom we may discuss medical information.

 For Your Safety